Pörkölt

-Pörkölt (/hu/) is a meat stew which originates from Hungary, however is eaten throughout Central Europe.
+Pörkölt (/hu/) is a meat stew originating in Hungary.
+It is popular in Hungary as well as Croatia, Romania, Serbia and Slovakia.

 In Hungary

 Pörkölt is a Hungarian stew with boneless meat, paprika, and some vegetables.
 It should not be confused with gulyás, a stew with more gravy or a soup (using meat with bones, paprika, caraway, vegetables and potato or different tiny dumplings or pasta simmered along with the meat), or paprikás, which uses only meat, paprika and thick heavy sour cream).

 Pörkölt, paprikás and gulyás are considered national dishes of Hungary.

 There are different pörkölt variations from region to region.
 In most parts of Hungary, pörkölt is made with beef or pork.
 The word pörkölt means 'roasted'.
 Pörkölt is made of meat, onion, and sweet paprika powder.
 Tomatoes or tomato paste, green pepper, marjoram, and garlic are common additions to the basic recipe.

 If no paprika powder is available, a mild or heatless chili powder is a suitable substitute but may slightly alter the character of the dish.

 Any kind of meat can be used when making pörkölt.
 Most common are beef, lamb, chicken, and pork, but game, tripe and liver can also be used.
 A variant of pörkölt, called pacalpörkölt, is prepared using tripe.
 Another variation is gombapörkölt, which has mushrooms in it instead of meat.